 The Bolsheviks were satisfied with this development.
 They had gained control of the Petrograd Soviet, and with it, control over Petrograd’s military forces and armed worker battalions.
 They had also gained control of the soviets in Riga, Saratov, and Moscow.
 The power of the soviets would be their power.

 Lenin had wanted to take control of government at the earliest opportunity.
 He had been held back by the recognition that ousting the Provisional Government would cause power to be split between the Bolsheviks and the soviets.
-Now, Bolshevik control over the most important soviets had consolidated the Bolsheviks’ position, and Lenin was prepared to act.
+Now that the Bolsheviks had consolidated their control over the most important soviets, Lenin was prepared to act.
 On the evening of October 24, he persuaded the Bolshevik’s Central Committee to order an insurrection.
 The insurrection was carried out the following day.
 Its pivotal act was the arrest of the Provisional Government, with the exception of Kerensky who had fled.
 It was

 … such a small-scale action, being in reality no more than a coup, that it passed unnoticed by the vast majority of the inhabitants of Petrograd.
 Theatres, restaurants and tram cars functioned much as normal while the Bolsheviks came to power.23